Multiple Choice Bible Quiz about Moses the Lawgiver

 c.
 The Egyptian army drowned as they tried to cross the Red Sea.

-Moses parted the sea, and after the army entered it, the sea fell back to normal and drowned all the soldiers.
+Unfortunately for the army, they were still at sea, and it fell back to normal and drowned all the soldiers.

 -

-How many plagues did Moses inflict on Pharaoh before Pharaoh let the people go?
+How many plagues did God inflict on Pharaoh before Pharaoh let the people go?

 a.
 Six.